MattStammers/OncologyScanner/README.md

 - Issues with hadoop (file manager) and Spark (engine), that allows SparkNLP to run.
 - The mechanisms that SparkNLP uses are not updated at the same time; latest version of hadoop may not be compatible with latest version of Spark.

+Update 02/12/2024:
+- Able to access Spark NLP via VScode
+- Unable to download NER models from JohnSnowLabs
+- Using Google Colab notebook to perform NER of medical terms

 Aim is to finalise the app over the next couple of days.